m-a-leclercq/es-license-checker/README.md

 # es-license-checker
 This python script allows elasticsearch customers to get an accurate inventory of how many licenses their clusters are using for platinum licenses.

+It can also be used to estimate how many platinum licenses your basic cluster would require.

 *This script will not work for Enterprise customers as it calculates nodes and not Enterprise Resource Units.*

 # Installation